 Last week I discovered just how easy it is to add color to crumbs.
 After I created a blue cookie crust for my Red, White and Blue Cheesecakes, I decided to try coloring other crumbs and creating festive ways to use them.
 My first experiment included Town House Crackers which are very pale in color and were easy to color.

-With 4th of July coming up next week, I decided to create something patriotic, so I colored my crumbs red and blue and sprinkled them into star shaped cookie cutters over a cream colored dip.
-I made my favorite chicken dip to use as the background for my stars, but thought these colorful stars would look great on top of homemade macaroni and cheese or even potato salad if you want to decorate some picnic food.
+I made my favorite chicken dip to use as the background for my stars but thought these colorful stars would look great on top of homemade macaroni and cheese or even potato salad if you want to decorate some picnic food.

 This project took me about 15 minutes of prep time so it’s perfect if you are short on time but want something that will really wow your party guests.
 It tastes great served cold too so it’s a great dish to take along to a party.

-Watch this video tutorial to see how you can make this hot chicken Patriotic Dip as an Appetizer for your 4th of July party.
+Watch the video tutorial to see how you can make this hot chicken Patriotic Dip as an Appetizer for your 4th of July party.

 4th of July Decorated Dip with Red and Blue Cracker Crumb Stars